Introduction -contractor limited company tax (UK)

 - How can you minimise the tax on contractors?

-In this guide, we will take a look at the above and discover how company taxes work for UK contractors.
+In this guide, we’ll take a look at the above and discover how taxes work for UK limited companies.

 This UK limited company contractor taxation guide will be a helpful overview if you are about to set up your company for the first time.
 When we consider what contractor limited company taxes your business may pay, what are they?
 Basically, there are three main types of taxes for limited companies (UK) and UK contractor tax.
 However, your UK company taxes as a contractor will not include them all if it does not register for either VAT or PAYE.

 - Corporation Tax -payable on company profits, once per year.

 - VAT -payable quarterly, or monthly if you so choose.

 - PAYE/NIC payable on salaries quarterly, or monthly if you do not meet the quarterly qualifying limit.

 Further initial thoughts on contractor tax (UK)

 Top tips to minimise your limited company contractor taxation

 When you are a UK contractor and are running a limited company, there are various ways that you can improve things for yourself.
 As part of this, there are tax planning opportunities which can help you minimise your exposure to contractor limited company taxation (UK).
 Basically, these tips in respect of minimising how much tax do you pay as a contractor include: